-As disclosed to ASX in its 2022 Annual Report, The Star Group has commenced an independent assessment of residency status and consequential rebate gaming activity for a number of patrons that had changed their residency status, as identified in the Bell Review.
+As disclosed in the FY23 Report, The Star Group undertook an independent assessment of residency status and consequential rebate gaming activity for a number of patrons that had changed their residency status, as identified in the Bell Review.
 Residency status has a direct impact on the quantum of casino duty payable.
 To date, the review has identified instances where the eligibility for rebate play was not adequately supported.
-A provision of \$12.7 million for underpaid casino duty and interest was recognised in the balance sheet at 30 June 2022, with no change at 31 December 2022.

-In addition, the Bell Report recommended that the NICC engage an independent expert to perform its own audit of all patrons that engaged in rebate play at The Star since 28 November 2016 and a clear and objective test regarding the residency of players be included in The Star's casino duty agreement.
-The Star will work with the NICC to align the scope of further analysis required to form a view regarding the eligibility for rebate patrons for past rebate play.
+In addition, the Bell Report recommended that the Independent Liquor & Gaming Authority (L&G) engage an independent expert to perform its own audit of all patrons that engaged in rebate play at The Star between 28 November 2016 and May 2022, and a clear and objective test regarding the residency of players be included in The Star's casino duty agreement.
+The Star is working with the L&G to align the scope of further analysis required to form a view regarding the eligibility for rebate playrons for past rebate play.